VimalvDev/Frontend-Lab/00-Notes/JavaScript/03-JS_Functions.md

 ### 3. Anonymous Function

-  - A function without a name, often used in **callbacks**
+  - A function without a name, often used as a **callback**
-  - Cannot be called directly unless assigned or used inside another function
+  - Cannot be called directly unless assigned to a variable or passed into another function

   ```javascript
   setTimeout(function () {